dd1github/How_DA_Works/README.md

 SV_counts.py generates the files contained in SV_viz.py.

-The change in model weights for the image datasets can be calculated with cifar_wt_diff.py, places_wt_diff.py, and inat_wt_diff.py for CIFAR-10, Places, and INaturalist.
+The change in model weights for the image datasets can be calculated with cifar_wt_diff.py, places_wt_diff.py, and inat_wt_diff.py for CIFAR-10, Places, and INaturalist, respectively.
 Pre-trained models are available through the data link.